rahashahsavan/code-for-classic-cryptography/README.md

-# vigenerecipher.py
+# classic cryptography
-encryption and decryption for Vigenere cipher with python the encryption and decryption I mention above, work when you have a key
+encryption and decryption  with python the encryption and decryption I mention above,almost work when you have a key